broegaard/telemed/README.md

 What is this repository for?
 -----------

-The Broker library used in teaching context based on the book *Flexible, Reliable, Distributed Software*.
+The Broker library used in a teaching context based on the book *Flexible, Reliable, Distributed Software*.

 This repository serves multiple purposes.